-Area 3: Area 3 includes land on the south side of the river from the drawbridge to Blue

-Star Hwy.
-This area includes marinas and marine service businesses, a camparound,
+Area 3: Area 3 includes land on the south side of the river from the drawbridge to Blue Star Hwy.
+This area includes marinas and marine service businesses, a campground, Black River Park and boat launch, the city-owned Dunkley Avenue site and Celery Pond.

-Black River Park and boat launch, the city-owned Dunkley Avenue site and Celery the Parks Commission, the County Road Commission, the Harbor Commission and affected property owners to identify a strategy for extension of the Kal-Haven Trail into downtown.
+POLICY: Initiate discussions with the Michigan Department of Natural Resources, MDOT, the Parks Commission, the County Road Commission, the Harbor Commission and affected property owners to identify a strategy for extension of the Kal-Haven Trail into downtown.